-One effective choice for the New Year is to slowly let go of our grudges.
+One effective choice for improving our mental health is to slowly let go of our grudges.
 Freeing ourselves from deeply held, deeply negative feelings paves the way for better relationships and better wellbeing.

 Of course, it’s not that easy to let go of a grudge.

 Grudges stick around for a number of reasons.
 Mostly because they can be a substitute for or distraction from more painful emotions.

 - They translate to goal-seeking.
 When we feel that someone has wronged us, we hold on to these negative feelings in pursuit of revenge or justice.
 We want the other person to realize what they’ve done, feel remorse, and learn a lesson.

 - They validate our feelings and experiences.
 Anger and resentment signal that the situation was real, painful, and consequential.
 Holding a grudge means that we were wronged and we know it.